-6) Max node is now done and we can set the beta value of its parent and propagate node state to sibling subtree's left-most path.
+6) Max node is now done and we can set the beta value of its parent and propagate nodestate to sibling subtree's left-most path.

 7) The next node is 10.
-10 is not smaller than 3, so the state of parent does not change.
-We still mustlook at the 2nd child since alpha is still-inf.
+10 is not smaller than 3, so state of parent does not change.
+We stillhave to look at the 2nd child since alpha is still-inf.

 8) The next node is 4.
 Smallest value goes to the parent min node.
 Min subtree is done, so the parent max node gets the alpha (max) value from the child.
-Note that if the max node had a 2^{nd} subtree, we can prune it since a>b.
+Note that if the max node had $a2^{nd}$ subtree, we can prune it since a>b.